Citi/parfun/docs/source/tutorials/quickstart.rst

 Here are a few examples of computations that can be easily parallelized:

 * ✔ Filtering tasks (e.g. :py:func:`pandas.Dataframe.filter`)
-* ✔ Commutative mathematical operations (e.g. some matrix operations, ...)
+* ✔ Operations that are associative or independent (e.g. matrix addition, sum ...)
-* ✔ By-row data processing tasks (e.g. input preprocessing).
+* ✔ By-row data processing tasks (e.g. cleaning or normalizing input data).

 Other tasks cannot easily be parallelized:

-* ✖ Computations that require non-partitionable datasets (e.g. median computation, sorting)
+* ✖ Computations on non-partitionable datasets (e.g. median computation, sorting)
 * ✖ I/O intensive tasks (file loading, network communications)
 * ✖ Very short (< 100ms) tasks.

-These tasks are too small for the parallelism gains to exceed the system overhead caused by our parallelization system (e.g. system communications and initialization).
+  These tasks are too small for the parallelism gains to exceed the system overhead caused by our parallelization system.
+Always keep in mind that parallelization is a trade-off between CPU speed and the time needed to transfer data between processes.

 Setup and backend selection